troclaux/notes/azure.md

 ## Azure Databricks

 > Apache Spark-based analytics platform that simplifies big data processing and machine learning tasks by providing a collaborative environment for data engineers, data scientists, and analysts

+## Cost Management

+- inbound data (into azure) is always free
+- outbound data (out of azure) is charged when data leaves to the public internet

+- within azure
+  - same region transfers: free
+  - across regions: charged (e.g. vm in east us => storage in west us)
+  - between services: some inter-service transfers are free if in same region, but cross-region always costs

+### Azure Cost Management

+> tools for analyzing usage, forecasting future costs and optimizing spending

+- cost analysis: similar to aws' cost explorer
+- budgets
+- forecasting
+- exports: automatically push usage and cost data to azure storage or power BI for custom reporting

+### Azure Billing

+> see invoices, payment methods, subscriptions, charges